 Exploring the expressive potential of movement and emphasising collaborative creativity.
 Developing technical skills as a dancer across various dance genres.
 Creating and exploring movement for both film and live performances and opportunities to integrate elements such as costuming and lighting to enhance artistic expression.
-In careers such as dance, choreography, teaching, dance therapy, arts administration, production co-ordination, planning and fitness instructing.
+In careers such as Dance, Choreography, Teaching, Dance Therapy, Arts Administration, Production Co-ordination, Journalism, Film Making, Photography, Event Planning and Fitness Instructing.